 Alongside cheering on Torah Bright on her way to a Silver medal.
 I got to thinking about the dollars spent in hosting and bringing Russia front and centre on the global stage.
 In addition, what will be the lasting legacy of what has been the most expensive Olympics ever held?

-Yes that’s right; this year’s Games have been flagged as most expensive Olympics ever, reaching a cost of $51 billion US dollars.
-On a per event basis, this cost blows out to a staggering $520M per event to be held, which easily trumps the $132M per event cost of the Beijing Games.
+Yes that’s right; this year’s Games have been flagged as the most expensive Olympics ever.
+Reaching a cost of $51 billion US dollars.
+On a per event basis, this cost blows out to a staggering $520M per event to be held.
+Which easily trumps the $132M per event cost of the Beijing Games.

 Will Sochi Games benefit Russia beyond 2014?

 The Olympics provides a rare and valuable opportunity to showcase and promote a country.
 In this case Russia, to a broad global audience.
 History shows that passed successful games such as Sydney and London Olympics.
 Not only benefit their host countries during the games themselves.
 And during the construction phase prior to the games.
 But also for many years to come.

 Last year the UK Government reported that the London Olympics had provided a $9.9billion trade and investment boost in the first year following their games.
 This is all part of the UK’s 4 year plan to capitalise on the publicity and facilities provided by the Olympics.